 Persona Description View Developer Person who builds the front-end and back-end of a View and uses the Framework services available during development.
 The Developer created the View, resulting in a View Package that is delivered to an Ambari Admin.
 Ambari Admin Ambari user that has Ambari Admin privilege and uses the Views Management section of the Ambari Administration interface to create and managing instances of Views.
 Ambari Admin also deploys the View Packages delivered by the View Developer.
 View User Ambari user that has access to one or more Views in Ambari Web.
-Basically, this is the end user.
+Basically, this is the end us cover View development and packaging.
+See Additional Information for more information on where to obtain information about developing Views.